forta-network/docs/docs/delegated-staking-introduction.md

 By delegating FORT tokens, participants are increasing the security and reliability of the network and earning rewards as a result.
 Pool owners share their rewards with delegators by setting up:

-- how much of the delegated stake should allocated,
+- how much of the delegated stake is allocated,
-- what percentage of delegators' rewards should be withheld as commission.
+- what percentage of delegators' rewards are withheld as commission.

-After every reward epoch ends (1 week, from Monday 00:00:00 UTC to Sunday 23:59:59 UTC), rewards in FORT are assigned to the pools in the reward distribution smart contract during the following 48 hours.
-This smart contract decides how to distribute the rewards between owners and delegators by following the rewards formulas.
+After every reward epoch ends (1 week, from Monday 00:00:00 UTC to Sunday 23:59:59 UTC), rewards in FORT are assigned to the pools in the reward distribution smart contract, within the next 48 hours.
+The smart contract distributes the rewards between owners and delegators following the rewards formulas.

 To learn more about rewards, visit the [Rewards Formula page](delegated-staking-rewards.md).